stephane-r/HoloPlay/README.md

 Youtube Audio Player (YAP) is an open source app, can stream Youtube audio with an open source [Invidious API](https://github.com/omarroth/invidious).
 You can add your Invidious token and save music to favoris or create your playlists.

 YAP has not been tested on iOS because i'm on a Linux environment.
-PR if needed are welcome.
+PR needed are welcome :)

 ![Dashboard screen](./docs/dashboard.jpg)
 ![Playlist screen](./docs/playlists.jpg)